Kidderminster Harriers legend Richard Forsyth returns to Aggborough

 “He’ll be a big help to us in regards to scouting and having a very good network of personnel around the game as well, so it’s a great appointment for the club.”

-For more news like this and on the impact of the coronavirus on football, make sure you get your copy of The Non-League Paper from Sunday and get ready for the next one!
+For more news like this and on the impact of the coronavirus on football, make sure you get your copy of The Non-League Paper from last Sunday and get ready for this weekend’s edition!

 In shops on Sundays and Mondays, The NLP is always available as a page-rustling digital edition and full replica of the printed paper from midnight on Saturdays.

-If you missed Sunday’s paper, the digital is only a few clicks away right now as a FREE SAMPLE EDITION until midnight on Saturday before the next issue hits newsstands!
+If you missed last Sunday’s paper, the digital version is only a few clicks away right now as a FREE SAMPLE EDITION until midnight on Saturday!

 Digital readers also save cash on single issues, even more on longer deals and also enjoy full access to The NLP’s archive.